 • Software

-In the near future, 59 percent of organizations plan to focus on cloud migration.
+Soon, 59 percent of organizations plan to focus on cloud migration.

 But should you migrate your workloads and data to the cloud?

-This article outlines two considerations: the benefits of the cloud, and the key strategies to streamline the cloud migration process.
-By understanding both aspects, you can make a better, more informed decision; and maximize your chances of a successful cloud data migration.
+This article outlines two considerations: the benefits of the cloud and the key strategies to streamline the cloud migration process.
+By understanding both aspects, you can make a better, more informed decision and maximize your chances of a successful cloud data migration.

 Benefits of the Cloud